AMC And Regal Announce New ‘Social Distancing’ Measures As A Response To Coronavirus

 “As the industry leader, AMC is taking aggressive, nationwide steps to provide additional space between guests within all its U.S. theatres, to keep its theatres clean and to discourage those with health concerns from coming to its theatres,” AMC said in a statement.

-The theater chains also announced “enhanced theater cleaning” policies that would work to make sure contact surfaces are cleaned more frequently and mandates that any employee who feels ill cannot come to work.
+The theater chains also announced “enhanced theater cleaning” policies that work to make sure contact surfaces are cleaned more frequently and mandate that any employee who feels ill cannot come to work.
 The statement did not mention whether sick employees would be paid for the work they are forced to miss.

-In addition to the announcements from AMC and Regal, Alama Drafthouse has also closed two of its theaters, one in Brooklyn and one in Yonkers, in response to the virus.
-Alama Drafthouse is also rolling out enhanced cleaning and social distancing policies.
+In addition to the announcements from AMC and Regal, Alamo Drafthouse has also closed two of its theaters, one in Brooklyn and one in Yonkers, in response to the virus.
+Alamo Drafthouse is also rolling out enhanced cleaning and social distancing policies.
 Entertainment Weekly reports that the news comes as ticket sales for theatrically released films are expected to decline in response to fears over the virus.

-At this time, it’s unclear whether these new policies will be seen as sufficient for those anxious about the spread of the virus.
+At this time, it’s unclear whether these new policies will be seen as sufficient for those anxious about the spread of coronavirus.
 According to reporting in The Hill, the virus is mainly spread via contact with surfaces, but it can also linger in the air for hours, meaning that enhanced cleaning methods may not be enough to stop its spread.

-The news from the theater chain comes as a slew of movies delay their releases in response to the virus.
-No Time to Die, Fast and Furious 9, Mulan and A Quiet Place Part II have all delayed their releases, in part to slow the spread of the virus in theaters.
-The move to delay release dates also makes financial sense, as ticket sales may be harmed for these films by fears around the virus.
+The news from the theater chains comes as a slew of movies delay their releases in response to the virus.
+No Time to Die, Fast and Furious 9, Mulan, and A Quiet Place Part II have all pushed back release dates, in part to slow the spread of the virus among moviegoers.
+The move to delay releases also makes financial sense, as ticket sales may be affected for these films due to low audience numbers.